michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 					thetaCloud.whenDataAvailable(handleSensorData);
 				}

-	ThetaCloud::addReadHandler()
+	.. cpp:function:: DeviceHandlerTokenPtr addReadHandler(const DeviceReadHandler& handler)

-		Method for registering an :term:`ThetaCloud::DeviceReadHandler` callback to ThetaCloud.
+		Method for registering an :cpp:type:`ThetaCloud::DeviceReadHandler` callback to ThetaCloud.

-		In other words, callbacks provided using this method will be called when :term:`ThetaCloud::Tick()` is called to check if new data can be read from the device.
-See :term:`ThetaCloud::DeviceReadHandler` description for more information.
+		In other words, callbacks provided using this method will be called when :cpp:func:`ThetaCloud::Tick()` is called to check if new data can be read from the device.
+See :cpp:type:`ThetaCloud::DeviceReadHandler` description for more information.

 		.. note::
-			Deletion of a :term:`DeviceHandlerToken` returned by this function will result in immediate unregistration of the registered callback.
+			Deletion of a :cpp:type:`DeviceHandlerToken` returned by this function will result in immediate unregistration of the registered callback.
 Therefore, **the returned value needs to be kept somewhere**. **The following code will not work** and the callback will *never be called*: